 This section analyzes the operational impacts common to all the build alternatives within the study areas for the 2042 forecast year.
-In both study areas, all track crossings of existing or planned roadways would be elevated.
+In both study areas, all track crossings of existing or planned roadways would be grade separated.
 Because there would be no impacts to traffic operations, these track crossings were not included in the intersections evaluated in this analysis.

-For each alternative, all access points to the OMF South sites would be controlled by fenced rolling gates, one of which would be located at a guardhouse.
-Access to the OMF South site would be granted via approval by staff stationed at the guardhouse or by an automated system, such as electronic key cards.
+For each alternative, all access points to the OMF South sites would be controlled by fenced rolling gates, one of which would be located at a guard house.
+Access to the OMF South site would be granted via approval by staff stationed at the guard house or by an automated system, such as electronic key cards.